Get a Taste of California’s Rugged Northern Coast on the Lost Coast Trail

 usal beach

 The southern portion of the trail traces the edge of Sinkyone Wilderness State Park.
-It starts in Cove and ends at Usal Beach approximately 32 miles away.
+It starts in and ends at Usal Beach approximately 32 miles away.
 Due to the sheer impassibility of many of the coastal cliffs, much of this southern section veers inland, taking travelers through high bluffs, scaling peaks, and winding to and from the sea.

-Throughout the 32 miles between Cove and Usal Beach, hikers scale over 7,000 feet of total ascent.
+Throughout the 32 miles between and Usal Beach, hikers scale over 7,000 feet of total ascent.
 The trail passes through old-growth redwood forests, climbs Chemise Mountain, and winds down to beautiful, secluded beaches of black sand.

 This southern portion is far more challenging and more varied than the first section.
 Many thru-hikers attempting the whole trail will travel from north to south, but it all depends on when you want to tackle the southern portion during your hike.
 Dogs are not allowed in this section.